-This 960 page book is the product of some years of my personal intensive research.
-It also includes work by a number of professional researchers as well as extensive research by hundreds of family members, who graciiously shared their work for inclusion in the book
+This 960-page book is the product of some years of my intensive personal research.
+It also includes work by a number of professional researchers as well as extensive research by hundreds of family members, who graciously shared their work for inclusion in the book

-When you register on this site as a member of the fsmily (see instructions), You may make corrections to the information in the tree, or add additional descendants.
+When you register on this site as a member of the family (see instructions), You may make corrections to the information in the tree, or add additional descendants.

 Read te instructions on editing the file.
 Or contact me at firstname.lastname@example.org for help.

 Abr 07, 2016

 !Obituary, p.5 Minneapolis KS Messenger 16 Jul 1908 "Old Settler Gone" "Jonathan E. Gile was born in New Hampshire Dec.
 23, 1825 and died at hishome in Minneapolis July 10, 1908, being 82 years, 6 mos.
 20 days old.
 At theage of 18 years, Mr. Gile moved to New York where he and Samantha Royce wereunited in marriage.
 To this union, nine sons were born.
 All are living andall but two were present at their father's funeral.
 In 1861 the family movedto Wisconsin and came to Kansas in 1870.
 Mr. Gile lived on the homestead for31 years and the last seven years of his life were spent in Minneapolis..Thebody was laid to rest in Highland Cemetery."

 !Will dated 13 Apr 1908, leaves all to wife or, if she predeceases, dividedequally among 9 sons (named), except that a $500 advance he had given to OscarAlberto to be deducted.